-Kumquats, they’re like mini oranges with an interesting name.
-There are 3 varieties of the fruit, in this recipe I’m using the oval.
+Kumquats look like mini oranges with an interesting name.
+Native to South Asia and the Asia-Pacific, there are 3 varieties of the fruit, in this recipe I’m using the oval.
 They also come in round and the Jiangsu variety which can be round or bell shaped.

 In the process of making this marmalade, I couldn’t help think about spreading it on a lovely warm scone with clotted cream, think I might have to make some.

 If you’re like me and you prefer marmalade that is not too chunky, you will need to chop the Kumquats very small.
 They also have seeds and removing them is quite a tedious task.

 I found that if you cut them lengthwise you can see the seeds and remove them easier.
 If you find when you cut them, that the white pith inside looks really dry, remove it.

 To save yourself from chopping madness, I found that putting the halves in the food processor and pulsing makes for a much quicker process than trying to finely chop by hand.
 This is also helps release some of the juices and oils from the zest.

 I don’t use a canning method to preserve the marmalade because it doesn’t last long in my house.
 If you want the best canning methods, visit the manufacturer site for Ball jars.